Marie Thérèse of France: Bourbon Restoration (1814–1830)

-Louis XVIII attempted to steer a middle course between liberals and the Ultra-royalists led by the Comte d'Artois.
+Louis XVIII attempted to steer a middle course between liberals and the Ultra-royalists led by the Count of Artois.
 He also attempted to suppress the many men who claimed to be Marie-Thérèse's long-lost younger brother, Louis XVII.
-Those claimants caused the princess a good deal of distress.
+Those claimants caused the princess a great deal of distress.

-Marie-Thérèse found her return emotionally draining and she was distrustful of the many Frenchmen who had supported either the Republic or Napoleon.
-She visited the site where her brother had died, and the Madeleine Cemetery where her parents were buried.
-The royal remains were exhumed on 18 January 1815 and re-interred in Saint-Denis Basilica, the royal necropolis of France, on 21 January 1815, the 22nd anniversary of Louis XVI's execution.
+Marie-Thérèse found her return emotionally draining and she was distrustful of the many Frenchmen who had supported either the Republic or Empire.
+She visited the site where her brother had died and the Madeleine Cemetery where her parents were buried.
+The royal remains were exhumed on 18 January 1815 and re-interred in the Basilica of Saint-Denis, the royal necropolis of France, on 21 January 1815, the 22nd anniversary of Louis XVI's death.

-In March 1815, Napoleon returned to France and rapidly began to gain supporters and raised an army in the period known as the Hundred Days.
+In March 1815 Napoleon returned to France and rapidly began to gain supporters, raising an army in the period known as the Hundred Days.
 Louis XVIII fled France, but Marie-Thérèse, who was in Bordeaux at the time, attempted to rally the local troops.
 The troops agreed to defend her but not to cause a civil war with Napoleon’s troops.
-Marie-Thérèse stayed in Bordeaux despite Napoleon’s orders for her to be arrested when his army arrived.
+Marie-Thérèse stayed in Bordeaux despite Napoleon’s orders for her to be arrested.
+When his army arrived General Clauzel forced the point.
 Believing her cause was lost, and to spare Bordeaux senseless destruction, she finally agreed to leave.
-Her actions caused Napoleon to remark that she was "the only man in her family."
+Her actions caused Napoleon to remark that she was 'the only man in her family.'

 After Napoleon was defeated at Waterloo on 18 June 1815, the House of Bourbon was restored for a second time, and Louis XVIII returned to France.

-On 13 February 1820, tragedy struck when the Comte d'Artois' younger son, the Duc de Berry, was assassinated by the anti-Bourbon and Bonapartist sympathiser Pierre Louvel, a saddler.
-Soon after, the royal family was cheered when it was learned that the Duchesse de Berry was pregnant at the time of her husband's death.
-On 29 September 1820, she gave birth to a son, Henri, Duc de Bordeaux, the so-called "Miracle child", who later, as the Bourbon pretender to the French throne, assumed the title of Comte de Chambord.
+On 13 February 1820, tragedy struck when the Count of Artois' younger son, the Duke of Berry, was assassinated by the Bonapartist Louis Pierre Louvel, a saddler.
+Soon after, the royal family was cheered when it was learned that the Duchess of Berry was pregnant at the time of her husband's death.
+On 29 September 1820, she gave birth to a son, Henri, Duke of Bordeaux, the 'Miracle child', who later, as the Bourbon pretender to the French throne, assumed the title of Count of Chambord.